-History: Oxford can lay claim to nine centuries of continuous existence.
-It has no clear date of foundation, but teaching has existed there in some form since 1096 and developed rapidly from 1167, when Henry II banned English students from attending the University of Paris.
-The first international scholar was Emo of Friesland, who arrived in 1190, and the oldest colleges - University, Balliol and Merton - were founded between 1249 and 1264.
-All of Oxford's 38 colleges now admit both men and women.
+History: Over 900 years old, Oxford has no clear date of foundation.
+Teaching has existed there in some form since 1096 and developed rapidly from 1167, when Henry II banned English students from attending the University of Paris.
+The oldest colleges - University, Balliol and Merton - were founded between 1249 and 1264.
+All Oxford's 38 colleges now admit both men and women.

 Address: Spread across the city, its dreaming spires, meadows, quadrangles, chapels and museums have inspired writers from Chaucer to Iris Murdoch.

 Ambience: The oldest and probably the most famous university in the English-speaking world, Oxford is a vast, sprawling institution.
 Lovely buildings date from every century.

 Who's the boss?
 Professor Andrew Hamilton, formerly Provost of Yale.

 Prospectus: 01865 288 000 or download one here.